MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 (3) The practice;

-(4) The type; and
+(4) The type;

-(5) The land identifier for the crop acreage (*e.g.,* legal description, FSA farm number or common land unit number if provided to you by FSA, *etc.*) as required on our form.
+(5) The land identifier for the crop acreage (*e.g.,* legal description, FSA farm number or common land unit number if provided to you by FSA, *etc.*) as required on our form; and

+(6) Acknowledgement of your duty to notify us if you intend to direct market your crop or if acceptable verifiable records are required and will not be available.
+This acknowledgement must also include a signed marketing certification if required in section 38.

 (d) Regarding the ability to revise an acreage report you have submitted to us: